 The University’s location is in a setting of great natural beauty.
 Seattle, Washington, is situated between Puget Sound and Lake Washington and commands breathtaking views of the surrounding Cascade and Olympic Mountains.
 It’s a city noted for its rich ethnic diversity, social and environmental sensitivity, progressiveness, and a fantastic music and arts community.
 A balance is offered between myriad cultural opportunities and an extensive range of recreational pursuits.
 The city is known for its cultural scene and spends among the highest per capita in the United States on books—accounting for a large and diverse selection of bookstores.
 Seattle is simultaneously cosmopolitan, active, and fun—and so is the Seattle University student body.

 On campus, there are more than 130 clubs, organizations, and honor societies that provide leadership development and study-break activities.
 Popular clubs include Hui O’Nani Hawai’i Club, Dance Marathon, Student Government of Seattle University (SGSU), Redzone, Outdoor Adventure and Recreation, and many more.

 Seattle University has 20 intercollegiate teams and is in NCAA Division I as a member of the Western Athletic Conference (WAC).
 Students can engage in friendly competition through a variety of intramural and club sport offerings, including dodgeball, flag football, kickball, soccer, and volleyball.

 Four residence halls and two on-campus apartment complexes house 2,000 students, and undergraduate housing is available all four years.
 Approximately 93% of freshmen and sophomores live on campus.

 Extensive financial aid makes Seattle University affordable to students of all backgrounds.
 The University grants $75 million of its own funds in financial aid, with a total aid budget of $125 million.
 The average aid award to eligible first-year students in 2018 was roughly $31,000.

 Seattle University has a generous scholarship program designed to promote the values of Jesuit education.
-A wide variety of merit scholarships— ranging from $5,000–$22,000 a year—are available in addition to need-based aid.
+Merit scholarships starting at $8,000 per year are available in addition to need-based aid.
 Freshman applicants should apply by January 15 to be fully eligible for both admission and scholarship opportunities.